 Diatomaceous Earth Cat Litter

+Diatomaceous earth has been used as a component in cat litter for a very long time.
 Now, however, more and more cat litter brands are developing litter that contains more diatomaceous earth than in the past.

 This is because diatomaceous earth is both extremely absorbent, like most silica, and more environmentally friendly than clay-based litters.

 Most sewer systems can handle diatomaceous earth being flushed down the toilet, while clay tends to be a different story.